bread-modular/website/content/docs/02-patch-ideas/01-sound-check.md

 imix:1@0.6 You can control the volume with this knob [/patch]

 Connect all the cables and set the knobs into the correct position as suggested.
+You will start to hear bubbly sounds.

-Now you can change knob positions and try to make different sounds.
+Then, you can change knob positions and try to make different sounds.
+Enjoy!